Toucaan/toucaan/README.md

         new file:   toucaan
 ```

 > Notice the new `.gitmodules` file at the root.
-This is a git configuration file that stores the mapping between your project’s URL and Toucaan.
+This file stores the mapping between your project’s URL and Toucaan.
+Commit it to your project.

 ##### Step-2